jentery/506v2/portfolio.md

 ## Step 10 (Nov.
 17th): Record an Analysis of a Sound Object or Soundscape

 Engage an issue raised during the first ten weeks of seminar by recording your analysis of a sound object (such as an effect) or a soundscape of your choice from what we've studied.
 This is your opportunity to engage audio beyond semantic listening.
+I encourage sampling in this one, too.

-Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned in it
+Specs for your audio file: 5-10 minutes of you analyzing audio, plus a one- or two-sentence description of the recording and a list of works mentioned or sampled in it

 This week, we'll listen to *Within the Wires* (Season One, "Relaxation Cassettes") (2016), by Jeffrey Cranor, Janina Matthewson, and Mary Epworth.
 I'll point you to related material that may be of interest.